 We believe that continued investment in research and development is critical to our future success.
 We continue to develop new technologies and products and enhance existing products.
 Future growth is, to a large extent, dependent upon the timely development and introduction of new products, as well as the development of algorithms to support the latest programmable devices.
-Where possible, we may pursue partnerships to add new products, capabilities and services.
+Where possible, we may pursue partnerships and other strategic relationships to add new products, capabilities and services.
 We are currently focusing our research and development efforts on strategic growth markets, namely new programming technology and automated handling systems for the manufacturing environment, including new programmer technologies, support for the latest flash memories and microcontrollers, and new software capabilities.
 We also continue to focus on increasing our capacity and responsiveness for new device support requests from customers and programmable integrated circuit manufacturers by revising and enhancing our internal processes and tools.
-In 2013, our research and development efforts resulted in the release of our new PSV7000, the world's most advanced programming system.
-The PSV7000 can cut the cost of programming by up to 50% and represents new capabilities to handle and program small parts.
+In 2013, our research and development efforts resulted in the release of our PSV7000 automated programming system.
+In 2014, our research and development efforts resulted in the release of our new PSV3000 and enhancements for the PSV7000, both automated programming systems.

-During 2013, 2012 and 2011, we made expenditures for research and development of \$4,586,000, \$5,564,000 and \$5,470,000, respectively, representing 24.5%, 32.6% and 20.5% of net sales, respectively.
-Research and development costs are expensed as incurred.
+During 2014, 2013, and 2012, we made expenditures for research and development of (in millions) \$4.7, \$4.6, and \$5.6, respectively, representing 21.5%, 24.5%, and 32.6% of net sales, respectively.
+Research and development costs are generally expensed as incurred.